Trek Clothing and Footwear Guide

 Make sure they fit well and are not too big or small, and these will prevent blisters.

-We recommend wearing thin lightweight polyester or silk socks under your wool sock which can prevent friction and blisters.
+We recommend wearing thin lightweight liner socks under your wool sock.
+If you just look at liner socks on Amazon or a good sock store any of these should work.
+These also prevent friction and blisters.

 Young Women